kensnyder/react-create-use-store/README.md

 1. Instead of reducers or observables, define "actions": functions that take a `[state, setState]` pair and then arguments
 1. Store actions are easily testable
-1. Stores can respond to lifecycle events including unmount (e.g. to abort fetching data)
+1. Stores can respond to component lifecycle events including unmount (e.g. to abort fetching data)
 1. Stores can persist data
 1. A store can be used by one component or many components
 1. Stores are included by only the components that need them
-1. Stores allow defining middleware to intercept, modify or block actions
 1. Stores allow for natural code splitting
+1. Less than 1kb gzipped

 ## Example usage

 ### Simple example

-In /components/adder/AdderStore.js
+In src/stores/adder/adderStore.js

 ```jsx harmony
 import { createStore } from 'react-create-use-store';